PaoloMissier/CSC8101-assignment-students-2018-19/README.md

 **Edges Count RDD**

-Contains count of shortests paths that goes through each edge.
-Used to compute betweeness but you are not required to use it explicitly in**Paths Count RDD**
+Contains count of shortests paths that go through each edge.
+Used to compute betweeness but you are not required to use it explicitly in the assignment.

+**Paths Count RDD**

 Contains the number of shortest paths between two nodes